g2384/Life-In-The-UK/Facts.md

 # History

-Throughout the 1990s, Britain played a leading role in coalition forces involved in the liberation of Kuwait, following the Iraqi invasion in 1990, and the conflict in the former Republic of Yugoslavia.

-In the Middle Ages, **Knights**, who were usually **smaller landowners**, and **wealthy people** from towns and cities were elected to sit in the **House of Commons**.

-The Middle Ages (or the medieval period) was a time of almost **constant war**.

-In the Middle Ages, the numbers attending Parliament increased and two separate parts, known as **Houses** were established.
-These were the House of the **Commons** and the House of the **Lords**.

-At the beginning of the Middle Ages, Ireland was an independent country.

-During the middle ages, several cathedrals had windows of stained glass, telling stories about the **Bible** and **Christian saints**.
-The glass in **York Minster** is a famous example.

-Anne Boleyn was executed at the tower of London.

 Following the Black Death, the smaller population meant there was less need to grow cereal crops.
 There were **labour shortages** and peasants began to demand **higher wages**.
 New social classes appeared, including **owners of large areas of land** (later called the **gentry**), and people left the countryside to live in the towns.
 In the towns, growing wealth led to the development of a **strong middle class**.

 Queen Mary was a devout **Catholic** and persecuted **Protestants** (for this reason, she became known as ‘Bloody Mary’).